Racecar goat at Farm Sanctuary

 Continuously pregnant

 Goats used for dairy, like dairy cows, are kept continually pregnant via repeated artificial insemination so that they will keep producing milk.
-In 2017, over 500,000 dairy goats were being kept in the US.
+As of 2024, over 400,000 dairy goats are being kept in the US.

 A lonely sad goat kid curled up in a ball and lies on the ground.
 The coat is brown, there are no horns.
 Sunny weather